ritchie46/ritchievink.com/content/post/aws-serverless.md

 ### serverless/batch-transform/handler.py
 This file contains the actual AWS Lambda function we are deploying.
 This Lambda is triggered by a 'new data' trigger.
-In the _lambda\_handler_ function we push the bucket and key information of this new data to a SQS queue.
+In the _lambda\_handler_ function we push the bucket and key information of this new data to an SQS queue.
 Next we check if there are any ECS tasks running.
 If there aren't we start our container to process the messages on the SQS queue.

 Note that there are a lot of environment variables used (os.environ).
 Those environment variables are set in the serverless template.